mayankkapoor/ecom-agent-with-llama3/README.md

-# Overview
+# AI Purchase Assistant

-This application leverages a Llama 3 powered Retrieval-Augmented Generation (RAG) pipeline to create an AI-powered purchase assistant.
+Welcome to the AI Purchase Assistant project!
+This application leverages a Llama 3 powered Retrieval-Augmented Generation (RAG) pipeline to create an AI-powered purchase assistant that helps users find products on Amazon and suggests the most cost-friendly options.

 The application performs several steps to achieve its functionality:

 1. **Data Indexing**: Reads a CSV file containing Amazon product data and indexes it in an in-memory vector database.
 2. **User Query Analysis**: Analyzes user queries to identify products of interest.